Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 With that in mind I have been racing to catch up and keep up with all of the developments in the ML space which is no mean feat, given the pace of the industry.
 Having done a lot of cramming with great books such as [Hands on Machine Learning](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) and excellent video resources such as [Andrej Karpathy](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ), [3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) and [Statquest](https://www.youtube.com/playlist?list=PLblh5JKOoLUICTaGLRoHQDuF_7q2GfuJF)'s channels, I needed a personal project to really embed the knowledge in my mind.
 What better than picking up where I left off 11 years ago with music generation, but using all of the modern tools and techniques?

 And that brings us to this blog!
-I hope to at the very least highlight all the wonderful people and resources which helped me along the way.
+I hope to at the very least highlight all the wonderful people and leave a breadcrumb trail to the resources which helped me along the way.
 Additionally, I would love to help to de-mystify the topic and show that it really is accessible and understandable to anyone with a curious mind, both technical and non-technical.

 In addition to the resources linked above, this project leant heavily on Andrew Shaw's [MusicAutoBot](https://github.com/bearpelican/musicautobot/tree/master) project and Nick Ryan's [Coding a Paper](https://www.youtube.com/playlist?list=PLam9sigHPGwOe8VDoS_6VT4jjlgs9Uepb) series, which themselves were built upon the shoulders of giants.
 Thanks guys!